- You need to integrate with our frontend and backend SDKs in your application.

 401, the frontend calls the

 /auth/session/refreshPOST API (another API exposed by our backend SDK), to refresh the session.
-The browser automatically attaches the refresh token to this request.
+Our frontend SDK automatically attaches the refresh token to this request.

 - 6) The API will call the core to generate a new access and a new refresh token.
-The API will then attach these to the response cookies and send them to the frontend.
+The API will then attach these to the response and sends them to the frontend.